amanda-wee/dnsyncmyip/README.md

 For running the script in a Docker container on a Synology NAS:
 1. Install the Docker package.
-2. From Registry find and download aranel/dnsyncmyip
+2. From the Docker package's Registry, find and download `aranel/dnsyncmyip`

 Configuration
 -------------